thisismyrobot/cheepbot/camera/README.md

 ## Running it

-On the Pi, as tested in Python 3.5:
+On the Pi, as tested with Python 3.5 on Raspbian Strech:

     ./serve.sh